 The demand for note-taking applications remains very strong, especially for those that deliver multiple input stream (e.g., voice, photograph, and pen) and cross-platform (e.g., Windows, Android and iOS) capabilities such as Evernote.
 According to recent reviews, Microsoft OneNote is considered best-of-breed on Windows platforms and is growing in popularity on Android and iOS.
 Evernote and OneNote are included on virtually every “must have” set of basic applications for smartphones and tables.
 However, neither Evernote nor OneNote, nor any other note-taking application currently available on any platform, delivers the full, integrated set of capabilities as Glassnotes.

 Like Evernote with its premium Jot digital ink (pen) input device and Moleskin notebooks, Glassnotes will be a market disrupter in the note-taking app space.
-No other app currently available provides Glassnotes’ combination of video, audio (with voice-to-text conversion), and photo recording integration on a hands-free platform.
-No other note taking app provides the location-aware information prompting or remote-viewing capabilities of Glassnotes.
+No other app currently available provides these Glassnotes features:

+Integrated, hands-free video, audio (with voice-to-text conversion), and photo recording;

+location-aware information prompting; and,

+remote-viewing capabilities.

 Glassnotes is unique in the note-taking app space due to its implementation on Google Glass.
 While the native A/V recording features of Glass are core components, Glassnotes provides additional value by integrating these features into a single output and adds location- and domain-specific information display.